Queen II was released on 8th March 1974

 Recommended Songs : White Queen (As It Began) (May), Some Day One Day (May), The Fairy Feller’s Master-Stroke (Mercury)

-Queen II is probably another album which is overlooked but is easily a contender for my favourite album.
-This album had side one called “White” and Side 2 called “Black” and funnily enough Brian May had all the songs (bar one) on the white side and Mercury had all the songs on the black side.
-This album gave Queen their breakthrough into the UK charts, getting to No.5 in the charts, an improvement of 19 places over the first album.
+The Queen II album had side 1 called “White” and Side 2 called “Black” and funnily enough Brian May had all the songs (bar one) on the white side and Mercury had all the songs on the black side.
+This Queen II album gave Queen their breakthrough into the UK charts, getting to No.5 in the charts, an improvement of 19 places over the first album.
 Even with this, it was not thought of as a good album – Rolling Stone in 1974 called it a ” floundering and sadly unoriginal affair “.

 The album starts with Brians regal style instrumental called ‘Procession’ which leads almost seamlessly to ‘Father to Son’ which is an excellent example of early experimentation by Queen (remember No Synths at this point).
 ‘White Queen (as it began)’ is the highlight of Side 1 (the White Side), showing Brians brilliance with song writing.
 ‘Some Day One Day’, is yet another Brian May piece on, sort of a guitar folksy ballad, but very good none the less.
 The final piece on the white side is ‘Loser in the End’, penned by Roger – however, I have to say I didn’t like this piece initially, as I felt it wasn’t as strong a piece of music as the others (perhaps a bit out of place) but it did grow on me, eventually.